-Packard is an expert on mentoring and persistence, with a focus on the success of underrepresented groups including first-generation college students, women, people of color, low-income students, and community college transfer students, whether in STEM fields of work or higher education.
-A multi-racial, first-generation college graduate, Packard has earned research grants from the National Science Foundation, recently completed a Whiting Fellowship abroad, and is a co-PI for a Google-funded initiative.
+Packard is an expert on mentoring, persistence, and inclusive practices, where she focuses on the experiences of first-generation college students, students of color, low-income students, and community college transfer students, women in technical fields.
+She has particular expertise in STEM fields of work and higher education transitions.
+A multi-racial, first-generation college graduate, Packard has earned research grants from the National Science Foundation, recently completed a Whiting Fellowship abroad focused on policy, and is a co-PI for a Google-funded initiative.
 She is the winner of the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor awarded by the federal government.
-She works with individuals (including faculty, staff, advisors, mentors, department chairs, and supervisors) to improve the power of mentoring interactions, including ways to constructively engage in difficult conversations, and with organizations on strategies to strengthen the mentoring infrastructure to foster the success of a diverse student body and workforce.
+She works with individuals (e.g., faculty, staff, advisors, mentors, department chairs, and supervisors) to improve the power of mentoring and improve departmental climate, including ways to constructively engage in difficult conversations.
+She thinks with organizations about strategies to strengthen the mentoring infrastructure and climate to order to foster thriving of a diverse student body and workforce.

 Visits to Ohio Wesleyan, State of CT Teaching and Learning, UC-Santa Barbara, Univ of Hawaii-Manoa, Univ of Miami, Lilly Teaching Conference in Austin, TX

 Faculty Coach, 2018 AAC&U High Impact Practice Institute in June.

 National Center for Institutional Diversity STEM Institute in May.

 Emory, AAC&U in Atlanta, GA (Jan 2019).